 Smokers always pay higher life insurance premiums in comparison to a non-smoker - sometimes two to three times more.

-So, finding an affordable life insurance policy is a bit more challenging for a smoker.
+So, finding an affordable life insurance policy for a smoker is more challenging.

 In addition, staying healthy, and maintaining a reasonable weight will work in your favor.
 Being overweight and smoking will increase your rates a lot.